Federal Work-Study (FWS)

 - Students can accept or decline their FWS offer in BearWeb.
 The FWS offer must be accepted before a student can receive an employment offer and begin work.

 - Students may choose not to accept their Federal Work-Study (FWS) award and instead reject the offer in BearWeb.
-This action means the student will be ineligible to work on campus - Rejecting FWS indicates a student does not plan to participate in student employment of any kind for the school year in question.
+This action means the student will be ineligible to work on campus- Rejecting FWS indicates that a student does not plan to participate in student employment of any kind for the school year in question.
 Students can still receive FWS eligibility in future school years pending FAFSA results.

-- If a student contacts the Student Financial Aid office to reduce their Federal Work Study (FWS) award below the originally offered amount, the student will only be allowed to work up to the adjusted value.
+- If a student contacts the Student Financial Aid office to reduce their Federal Work-Study (FWS) award below the originally offered amount, the student will only be allowed to work up to the adjusted value.
 Once the amount is hit, the student will need to terminate employment and will not be allowed to continue working until the original amount is reinstated (if possible).

 - In general, if the student makes any requests or changes to their FWS award, the student is accepting the newly adjusted amount as the amount they will use.
 However, if a student sees changes to their FWS award caused by the addition of outside scholarships or departmental awards there will be no impact to the student's employment eligibility.